 With features such as Topics and Groups, each Greenwire community becomes a network of activities, people, events, campaigns, and useful information working in unison to drive positive environmental change.

 10 Years of Greenwire

-The first version Greenwire 1.0 is developed for The Netherlands by the agency GoalGorilla which will later become Open Social.
+The first version Greenwire 1.0 is developed for Greenpeace Netherlands by the agency GoalGorilla which will later become Open Social.

 Greenwire 2.0 is developed using Drupal 7 and rolled out to all National and Regional Organisations in scope at that time.

 Greenwire 3.0 is successfully created with a re-design and new functionalities

 Greenwire wins the prestigious Dutch Interactive Award 2015 in the category Social & Communities.